hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But what must be the visitor's surprise,
 >
-> Professor ne'er before had met his eyes;
+> Professor never before had met his eyes;
 >
 > Nor does he come to meet congratulation,
 >